-I received this book for free from Publisher, TLC Book Tours in exchange for an honest review.
+I received this book for free from Publisher, TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.An Uncomplicated Life: A Father's Memoir of His Exceptional Daughter by Paul Daugherty

 Published by William Morrow on March 17, 2015